Vote for this week's Big Bend Preps Athlete of the Week - NewsBreak

 Vote for this week's Big Bend Preps Athlete of the Week

-From football to golf, a handful of athletes stood out among the rest and have earned their way onto this week's Big Bend Preps Athlete of the Week ballot.
+From football to golf, a handful of athletes stood out and earned their way onto this week's Big Bend Preps Athlete of the Week ballot.

 The Tallahassee Democrat/Big Bend Preps runs an Athlete of the Week contest every week, recognizing one standout high school athlete out of five nominees.
-Voting for AotW opens on Monday and closes on Thursday.
+Voting opens Monday and closes on Thursday.

 The Athlete of the Week will be announced at noon on Friday.

 We're going to try something different from here on out.
-Each athlete nominated, has already won Athlete of the Week for their individual sport.
-The contest will decide who will win overall Athlete of the Week.
+Each athlete nominated has already won Athlete of the Week for their individual sport.
+The contest will decide who isoverall Athlete of the Week.

 Big Bend Preps Football Players of the Week